MChitral/HomeWealth/docs/FEATURES.md

 - Update property value as market changes
 - Adjust current balance after extra payments
 - Change payment frequency
+- Select the active mortgage (if multiple) and have all downstream pages respect that context
 - All changes automatically update projections

 #### 2.2 Term Management (Canadian Term-Based System)